cython/cython/docs/src/userguide/extension_types.rst

 There is a way to prevent extension types from being subtyped in Python.
-This is done via the ``final`` directive, usually set on an extension type using a decorator
+This is done via the ``final`` directive, usually set on an extension type using a decorator:

 .. tabs::